millieba/gamp/web-dashboard/README.md

 # Web Dashboard
 ## Install dependencies
 - Navigate to the `web-dashboard` folder
 - Run `pnpm i`
+- Make sure your system has PostgreSQL version 16 installed

 ## Setup database
-- Started with database.
-This is to avoid refactoring later.
-We might want to save preferences + calculations.
+You will need to set up a local PostgreSQL 16 database to run this project.

 ### Create database
-- Used PGAdmin4: Servers > PostgreSQL 16 > Databases > Object > Create > Database:
+- I used PGAdmin4 to create the database: Servers > PostgreSQL 16 > Databases > Object > Create > Database:
 	- Default options, database name: `masters_db` on default user, `postgres`

 ### Connect to database in VS Code